 Kaixin Auto Holdings transfers cash to its wholly-owned Hong Kong subsidiaries, by making capital contributions or providing loans, and the Hong Kong subsidiaries transfer cash to the subsidiaries in China by making capital contributions or providing loans to them.
 Because Kaixin consolidates the financial statements of the VIEs for accounting purposes in reliance upon contractual arrangements, it is not able to make direct capital contribution to the VIEs and their subsidiaries.
 However, they may transfer cash to the VIEs by loans or by making payment to the VIEs for inter-group transactions.
 Although the Company does not have a formal cash management policy in place that dictates how funds shall be transferred between the Company, its subsidiaries and the VIEs and its subsidiaries or investors, cash transfers are made among the parties based on business needs in compliance of relevant PRC laws and regulations.
-For the years ended December 31, 2019, 2020 and 2021 and for the six months ended June 30, 2022, the VIEs received financial support for daily operation of nil, nil, US\$3.88 million, and \$1.29 million from our subsidiaries, and our subsidiaries received financial support of nil, nil, US\$3.90 million, and \$0.90 million from the VIEs and their subsidiaries and of nil, nil, nil, and \$1.25 million from the parent, respectively.
+For the years ended December 31, 2019, 2020 and 2021, the VIEs received financial support for daily operation of nil, nil, and US\$3.88 million from our subsidiaries, and our subsidiaries received financial support of nil, nil and US\$3.90 million from the VIEs and their subsidiaries, respectively.
 For the years ended December 31, 2019, 2020 and 2021, no assets other than cash were transferred through our organization.
-For the years ended December 31, 2019, 2020 and 2021 and for the six months ended June 30, 2022, no dividends or distributions were made to Kaixin by our subsidiaries.
+For the years ended December 31, 2019, 2020 and 2021, no dividends or distributions were made to Kaixin by our subsidiaries.
 See "Item 3-Financial Information Related to the VIEs-Disaggregated Financial Information relating to the VIEs" on page 8 of our most recent annual report on Form 20-F, as amended, and "Item 18-Financial Statements" on page 140 of our most recent annual report on Form 20-F, as amended.
 No dividends or distributions have been declared to pay to the Company from our subsidiaries or the VIEs.
 No dividends or distributions were made by the Company to any U.S. investors.
 No settlement of the amounts owed under the VIE agreements was made.
 The Company does not have any present plan to pay any cash dividends on its ordinary shares or settle amounts owed under the VIE agreements in the foreseeable future.
 We currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business. .